How Joe Willock’s hot scoring streak compares to other Premier League stars

 By PA Staff

-Joe Willock became the youngest player to score in six consecutive Premier League appearances with Newcastle’s winner against Sheffield United on Wednesday night.
+Joe Willock became the youngest player to score in seven consecutive Premier League appearances and the second for Newcastle when he opened the scoring at Fulham on Sunday.

 Here, the PA news agency looks at his scoring streak and how it compares to previous records.